 What is Cat House Sitting?

-Cat house sitting is a growing trend that allows people to take care of someone else’s cats for a fee.
+Cat house sitting is a growing trend that allows people to care for someone else’s cats for a fee.
 This job is perfect for those who love cats but can’t have them at home or want to spend time with them without the responsibilities of ownership.

 What is house and pet sitting?